Make your own chicken parmo at home

-Parmos are generally made with chicken, pork or veal but most people seem to prefer chicken.
+Parmos can be made with any flattened meat fillet.
+Pork is seen as the traditional option but most people these days seem to prefer chicken.
 The meat is flattened and breadcrumbed to make a schnitzel which is then cooked and topped with bechamel sauce and melted cheese.
 Methods vary but as a general rule of thumb, the cheese shouldn’t release too much oil when melted, the bechamel should be creamy and silky smooth and the chicken should be moist and not beaten too thinly.

 Ingredients (Serves 4)

 4 x chicken fillets

 1 x egg (beaten)